xizhonghua/GreenDC-Summary/papers/GrandlAKRA14_multi-resource-packing.md

 - Task arrivals and machine availability change in an online manner and wherein task's resource needs change with time and with the machine that the task is placed at.

 ### Current Solution
-- Fair allocation
- - Drawback
-  - do not offer the best performance and the above heuristics are compativle with a large class of fairness policies;
 - Current schedulers neither pack tasks nor consider all their relevant resource demands.
 This results in fragmentation and over-allocation of resources, respectively.
- - Schedulers divide resurces into slots and offer the slots greeidly to the job that is furthest from its fair share.
+ - Schedulers divide resurces into slots and offer the slots greeidly to the job that is furthest from its **fair share**.
 Such scheduling results in resource gragmentation, and the magnitude of which increase with the number of resource being allocated.
- - schedulers also ignore disk and network requirments of tasks.
+ - schedulers also **ignore disk and network requirments** of tasks.
 When assigning tasks to machines, they only check that tasks' CPU and memory needs are satisfiable.
 Hence, they can schedule many network or disk-intensive tasks o n the same machine.
 Such over-allocation leads to interference-disk seeks or network incase- that can sharply lower throughput.
  - Through analysis, the authors show that the state-of-the-art schedulers in Facebook and Bing's analytics clusters delay job completions and increase makespan by 45%.

 ### Proposed Solution